davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.loops2/index.md

     ```

-4. **(Strings + Loop)**  Write a method called `vowelRatio()` which inputs a String and returns the fraction of letters that are vowels in the string.
+4. **(Strings + Non-Nested Loop)**  Write a method called `vowelRatio()` which inputs a String and returns the fraction of letters that are vowels in the string.
 Assume that `y` is not a vowel.
 Here are some things to remember about Strings that can help.

     - You can always find the length of the string using: `stringName.length()`
     - To access a certain character of the string, use `stringName.charAt(pos)` where `pos` is the integer address of the character you seek.
-    - A single character `c`, which is of `char` type, can be compared to another character using `if (c == 'A')`
+    - A single character `c`, which is of `char` type, can be compared to another character using something like, `if (c == 'A')`
-    - Beware of integer divide, when you need to return a fraction.
-    - To make use of divide-and-conquer, I'd write a helper (private) method that returns whether a given character is a vowel.
+    - In the spirit of divide-and-conquer, I'd write a helper (`private`) method that returns whether a given character is a vowel.
+Beware of upper vs. lower case.
+(Yes this method should work for both cases.)

     ```java
     AdvancedLoops loopie = new AdvancedLoops();